Helping to Care for Young Smiles

 - Start with softer foods:

 Choose foods like yoghurt, pasta, or bananas.
-These are gentle on newly sealed teeth. - Avoid sticky or hard snacks:
+These put less stress on newly sealed teeth. - Avoid sticky or hard snacks:

 Chewing gum, hard lollies, or crunchy foods like popcorn may dislodge the sealant if eaten immediately. - Keep up with regular brushing:

-Sealants protect the grooves of the teeth, but good hygiene is still essential for overall oral health. - Schedule regular checkups:
+Sealants can provide a barrier over the grooves of the teeth, but good hygiene is still essential for overall oral health. - Schedule regular checkups:

-Sealants should be checked during dental visits to assess if they remain intact and effective.
+Sealants should be checked during dental visits to assess if they remain intact and continue to function as intended.

 How much do fissure sealants cost?

 While specific pricing for fissure sealants in Bunbury may vary, the estimated range aligns with the national average of $40 to $100 per tooth.
-If you’re considering fissure sealants in Bunbury, our team at Eversmile Dental can walk you through the process and pricing.
-During your visit, our dental team will explain the procedure and provide an estimated cost.
-They’ll also share any other details you may need to make an informed choice about this preventive treatment.
+If you’re considering this procedure, our team at Eversmile Dental can provide information about the process and pricing.
+During your visit, our dental team will explain the procedure and provide an estimate of the cost.
+They’ll also share any other details you may need to make an informed choice about this preventive care option.

 Are sealants worth it?